dat550-Fakeddit/ProjectMain/data/README.md

 Follow the instructions below to set up your environment for generating datasets.

-Before getting started, make sure you have followed the getting started part of the README in the root directory.
+Make sure you have installed all requirements as stated in the main [README.md](../README.md)

 ### Download dataset